-Senate to meet with CBN over high interest rate - Nigeria Today
+Senate To Meet With CBN Over High Interest Rate - Nigeria Today

 The Senate president also said the upper chamber may limit the amount banks can put in government securities and channel the rest to areas like the real sector.

-The Senate president, however, believed that granting autonomy to local governments may not solve their problems.

-He stressed that the main issue was that of inadequate funding which must be addressed to allow local governments function effectively.

-The post Senate to meet with CBN over high interest rate appeared first on The Nation Nigeria.
+The post Senate To Meet With CBN Over High Interest Rate appeared first on leadership.ng.

 Do you something awesome to share with the world?
 Click here to share